February 24, 2008

 Yet this ad had a ton of insertions over the course of several years.

-Were people just gullible in the 60's?
-Hardly.
+Were people just gullible in the 1960’s?

 The beauty of "Do You Have the Courage to Earn a Half Million Dollars a Year?" verses "Now You Can Earn a Half Million Dollars a Year" is it deflects the attention from the claim to an internal quality in the reader.
 The headline is then paid off perfectly with the qualification process spelled out in the body copy.

-This is one of those evergreen headlines that's very customizable today.
-The real beauty of it is it's virgin swipe material for use online.
+This is one of those evergreen headlines that’s very customizable today.
+The real beauty of it is it’s still virgin swipe material for use online.

 Unlike the now nauseating "Who else wants?" headline which mindless marketers continue to ape, this is the kind of headline that can add a jolt of power to your promotions and make them stand out from the rest of the crowd.